dreamportdev/Osdev-Notes/01_Build_Process/04_Linker_Scripts.md

     .bss :
     {
-        /* COMMON is where the compiler places it's internal symbols */ *(COMMON)
+        /* COMMON is where the compiler places its internal symbols */ *(COMMON)
         *(.bss*)
         DATA_END = .;